 I also love the fact that they went with top-of-the-line wheels, disc brakes, and a steel fork setup.
 You don’t typically see beginner road bikes with these features, and the fact that the Haanjo 3 has them makes it an excellent deal.

 Finally, it uses the Shimano Sora shifting system and drivetrain.
-This isn’t the top-of-the-line, but is better than what most of the entry-level bikes use.
-It is of high-enough quality that you get trouble-free shifting in a system that should last you through years and years of use.
+This isn’t the top-of-the-line but is better than what most of the entry-level bikes use.
+It is of a high-enough quality that you get trouble-free shifting in a system that should last you through years and years of use.

 This drivetrain also uses compact gearing.
 Compact gearing is a new system of carefully calibrating your gear options so you can get both high-speed gears without sacrificing your hill-climbing leverage.